benmezger/blog/content/notes/2025-12-20--11-05-22Z--system_design_network.md

 -   Started by Google
 -   New updates to the protocol
--   Sustituites TCP for UDP
+-   Substitutes TCP for UDP
 -   Latency, security and efficiency when transfering data
 -   Reduces latency and handshake
 -   Improves multiplexing